awegroup/AWE-Eco/CONTRIBUTING.md

 # Contributing

 This is an active repository and hence we invite developers to contribute in developing this model further.
-The contribution guidelines are based on the guidelines given in [this](https://github.com/matchms/matchms/blob/master/CONTRIBUTING.md) example.

 A contribution can be one of the following cases: